mbakke/ganeti/man/gnt-instance.rst

     the number of VCPUs to assign to the instance (if this value makes sense for the hypervisor)

+sockets
+    the number of sockets to divide vcpus over.
+This value is silently ignored if vcpus is not a product of it.

 auto\_balance
     whether the instance is considered in the N+1 cluster checks (enough redundancy in the cluster to survive a node failure)